dmidlo/histdata.com-tools/README.md

 gates.
 Gate-induced file rewrites are reported with changed paths, responsible gates, and whether the mutation appears to be formatter/tool output.
 The default behavior stays conservative: formatter rewrites still block until the required focused verification and full gate rerun are complete.
+For standalone `--run-gates` reports, add `--rerun-standalone-formatter-mutations` only when you want that one-time formatter/tool-only rerun performed automatically.
 Add `--rerun-formatter-mutations` only when you want the workflow to perform that one-time formatter/tool-only rerun automatically before staging.
 Successful execution prints a compact closeout with final issue, branch, commit,